A Consumer's Guide to Ohio's Area Code Update

 What Is 10-Digit Dialing?

-In the past consumers have dialed seven digits to make a local call.
+In the past, consumers dialed seven digits to make a local call.
 With the overlay of new area codes, it has become necessary to dial 10 digits (the area code + the seven-digit telephone number) to make local calls in those areas where area code overlays occurred.

-Remember that your rates will not change - even though you are now dialing three more numbers.
-If you believe that you are being charged toll charges for numbers that had previously been included in your local charges, please contact the PUCO at 1-800-686-7826.
+Rates will not change even though three more numbers are dialed.
+Consumers believing they are billed toll charges for numbers that had previously been included in local charges, should contact the PUCO at 1-800-686-7826.

 The PUCO’s website has more information on Ohio’s area codes.
 Visit https://puco.ohio.gov and search for “area code.”